-- Ongoing regulatory and compliance advice to the Brighthouse Funds and Brighthouse Investment Advisers (formerly the MetLife Funds and MetLife Advisers).
+- The Brighthouse Funds and Brighthouse Investment Advisers (formerly the MetLife Funds and MetLife Advisers).

-- Advised several of the world’s largest asset managers on a variety of registered fund reorganizations, including the first merger of an ETF into an open-end fund and other unique merger structures.
+- Several of the world’s largest asset managers in a variety of registered fund reorganizations, including the first merger of an ETF into an open-end fund and other unique merger structures.

-- Ongoing advice to several global asset managers on a range of regulatory and compliance matters relevant to their services to mutual funds and separate account clients.
+- Various global asset managers on a range of regulatory and compliance matters relevant to their services to mutual funds and ETFs.

-- Counsel to several global asset managers and private equity sponsors in connection with mergers and acquisitions of registered investment advisers and broker-dealers.
+- Global asset managers and private equity sponsors in connection with mergers and acquisitions of registered investment advisers and broker-dealers.

 - “European Legal and Regulatory Update,” Boston Bar Association, Financial Services Section Newsletter (Winter 2012)